How Will a Bankruptcy Effect my Credit Score?

-“It is a Damn shame that more Americans know their credit score than their cholesterol level.”
+“It is a dang shame that more Americans know their credit score than their cholesterol level.”

-The Scenario: Months behind in payments, nearing a foreclosure, and little if any hope for a financial recovery anytime in the foreseeable future, client is considering filing for bankruptcy protection.
-Because of the “brainwashing” that we’re all subjected to, client’s concern is how this might effect a credit score, in fact they’re stressed about this credit score for months.
+The Scenario: Months behind in payments, nearing foreclosure, and little if any hope for financial recovery in the foreseeable future, client is considering filing for bankruptcy protection.
+Because of the “brainwashing” that we’re all subjected to, clients’ concern is how this might effect a credit score, in fact, they’re stressed about this credit score for months.
 Stressed to the point that his they feel that stress, feel it in work, in their marriage, their health, their relationships.
 The kind of stress that keep them up at night.
 They are terribly worried about his credit score.
-It has taken over all other concern.
+It has taken over all other concerns.
 CREDIT SCORE!!!!